r-mar3/LMNH-Group-Project/README.md

 ## Hi, I'm a Gardener.

-- I want to be alerted if the soil moisture is a concerning value (far outside average for a specific plant).
+- I want to be alerted if the temperature or soil moisture is a concerning value (far outside average for a specific plant).
-- Why?
-Because I don't want my plants to die.

-- I want to be alerted if the temperature of a plant is a concerning value (far outside average for a specific plant).
 - Why?
 Because I don't want my plants to die.

 ## Hi, I'm a Technician who helped setup the raspberry pi sensors.